-The 2018 RAW Festival will be presented over three weekends, with one fully produced program (eight performances) and four different one night readings.
+The 2019 RAW Festival will be presented over three weekends, with one fully produced program (ten performances) and two different one night readings.
 These programs may be full length scripts or a combination of one acts and shorts, depending upon the material received.

 Guidelines for Submitting Scripts

 (Due January 15, 2018)

 - We accept works from Bay Area residents only.

 - Playwrights are expected to attend the program and participate in the event that a talk-back session with the audience is scheduled.